rsdoiel/antenna/socal_north.md

 date: 2023-10-30, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated Oct.
+31 at 8:03 p.m.&#160;</em>
-Julia Montoya&#8217;s floral shop is in full bloom.
+Julia Montoya’s floral shop is in full bloom.
 In May, the second-year political science student opened Floral Fantasies, a business in which she said she designs and assembles bouquets, after discovering her passion for the craft when she created one for her 18th birthday.

 <https://dailybruin.com/2023/10/30/student-owner-julia-montoya-creates-custom-bouquets-at-floral-fantasies/>